Photo by Fernando Paredes Murillo on Unsplash

 Watersports, rock climbing, and wildlife

 While many come just to relax and enjoy the temperate climate and beaches, there is plenty to do for those looking for a more active getaway.
 Watersports are popular thanks to the warm, clear waters where the Mediterranean Sea meets the Atlantic Ocean.
-The diverse marine life makes it a favourite spot for divers and snorkellers as well as offering opportunities for jet-skiing, kayaking and windsurfing.
+The diverse marine life makes it a favourite spot for divers and snorkelers, as well as offering opportunities for jet-skiing, kayaking and windsurfing.
 Rock climbing is popular, as are hiking trails, and for a land mass so small,

 Gibraltar offers a surprisingly diverse collection of wildlife.
-The Rock of Gibraltar is an important stopover for migrating birds between Europe and Africa, making the area popular with bird watchers.
+The Rock of Gibraltar is an important stopover for migrating birds between Europe and Africa, making the area popular with birdwatchers.
 It is also home to the only wild population of Barbary macaques in Europe.
 Not only a popular tourist attraction they are protected by law and have grown to symbolise the island.

 With daily direct flights from several UK airports, in as little as three hours, you could enjoy all Gibraltar has to offer.
 And in these cash-strapped times, the absence of VAT, acceptance of the British Pound meaning no exchange rate issues, and a cheaper cost of living than the UK all make for a very economically appealing holiday destination.